rl1987/trickster.dev/tricksterblog/content/post/katana-web-crawler-for-offensive-security.md

 workflows, esp. when used together with other tooling from Project Discovery.

-On macOS Katana is available through Homebrew and there is also [official Docker image](https://hub.docker.com/r/projectdiscovery/katana) on Docker Hub.
+On macOS Katana is available through Homebrew and there is also [official Docker image](https://hub.docker.com/r/projectdiscovery/katana) on Docker Hub that includes a Chromium browser.

 If you have Golang development environment you can install it via Go CLI: